Wodan58/joy1/README.md

 Changes
 -------

-Changes are mentioned in globals.h and documented in the `doc` directory.
+Changes are documented in the `doc` directory.
 Some builtins have been added: `fget`, `getch`, and `sametype`.
 It is always possible to extract an up-to-date version of the manual: